confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 1. Get ksqlDB
 --------------

-Since ksqlDB runs natively on Apache Kafka®, you'll need to have a Kafka installation running that ksqlDB is configured to use.
-The docker-compose files to the right will run everything for you via Docker, including ksqlDB running [Kafka Connect](https://docs.confluent.io/current/connect/index.html) in embedded mode.
-Embedded Connect enables you to leverage the power of Connect without having to manage a separate Connect cluster--ksqlDB will manage one for you.
-Additionally, we will be using PostgreSQL as an external datastore to integrate with ksqlDB.
+Since ksqlDB runs natively on {{ site.aktm }}, you need a running {{ site.ak }} installation that ksqlDB is configured to use.
+The following docker-compose files run everything for you via Docker, including ksqlDB running [Kafka Connect](https://docs.confluent.io/current/connect/index.html) in embedded mode.
+Embedded Connect enables you to leverage the power of {{ site.kconnect }} without having to manage a separate {{ site.kconnect }} cluster, because ksqlDB manages one for you.
+Also, this tutorial use PostgreSQL as an external datastore to integrate with ksqlDB.

 In an empty local working directory, copy and paste the following `docker-compose` content into a file named `docker-compose.yml`.
 You will create and add a number of other files to this directory during this tutorial.